Cut Flower Garden: The Absolute Best Flowers to Grow For Beautiful Displays

 Tulips

 I love the ruffled tulips for cut flowers.
-I mean any tulip will do, but the ruffled tulips add a lot of pretty texture to cut flower bouquets.
+I mean, any tulip will do, but the ruffled tulips add a lot of pretty texture to cut flower bouquets.

-Colours: Blue, red, green, orange, white, pink
+Colors: Blue, red, green, orange, white, pink

 Height: 10-20 inches